Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The gunners can be destroyed and if done so will damage Oogie Boogie for a bit of damage.
 You can either go for them, or just go to the opposite side of the arena to not get hit.

 After the gunners, the cards will appear again, minus the one you've destroyed earlier.
-After a while exploding dices will appear that need to be thrown away immediately.
+After these, exploding dices will appear that need to be thrown away immediately or they'll explode in your face.

-The dices will appear again, except they won't explode immediately.
+The exploding dices will appear again, except they won't explode immediately.
 At this moment Oogie will sing the "WOW" part of the song, and he'll have his mouth wide open whenever he sings "WOW".
 Throw the dices at him when his mouth is open and stay right on the empty spot where the dice was to avoid the explosions.
 After the third WOW, Oogie will explode and it'll be possible to damage him with Soul Robber.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248519.png">